UdayaShantha/Mini-RAG-System-Movie-Plots/README.md

 **Issue**: Out of memory
 - **Solution**: Reduce `num_movies` parameter in main()

-## License

-MIT License - Feel free to use for learning and projects.

 ## Contact

 For questions about this implementation, please open an issue on GitHub.